antoshre/unwarder/README.md

 Unwards a chunk

-Filename of level is hard-coded.
-Couldn't find a way to read in as an argument without breaking spaces and whatnot.
-Must be changed to do anything useful.

-'dryrun' at the top of the file changes whether it attempts to actually unward blocks.

 ****
 ##Usage

->python unwarder.py <xPos> <zPos>
+>python unwarder.py -x [XPOS] -z [ZPOS] -f [FILE] \(--commit\)

 ####Example:

-Say I want to unward a chunk that contains the block 700,600.
+Say I want to see all warded blocks in the chunk that contains the block 700,600 in a world whose level.dat is located at ~/Herp/Derp/level.dat

+>python unwarder.py -x 700 -z 600 -f "~/Herp/Derp"

+This will not write anything to the world, merely dumping contents into the log.

+Looked over the log and nothing looks wrong?

->python unwarder.py 700 600
+>python unwarder.py -x 700 -z 600 -f "~/Herp/Derp" --commit

 ****
 unwarder.log is the log file.
 In the event of an error it may help track exactly where the process went wrong.